jnozzi/cocoadev.com/markdown/NSArrayBehindTheScenes.md

-I'm interested in knowing how General/NSArray works behind the scenes.
+I'm interested in knowing how NSArray works behind the scenes.
 Is it a linked list?
 If so, wouldn't     objectAtIndex: have to iterate through the list n times, where n is the index, meaning it's not as efficient and fast as a normal array?

 ----

-The guts of General/NSArray are actually General/CFArray, part of General/CoreFoundation which is open source, so you can go and see for yourself.
+The guts of NSArray are actually CFArray, part of CoreFoundation which is open source, so you can go and see for yourself.

 ----

-Keep in mind that General/NSArray<nowiki/>'s a class cluster, which means you don't get to know exactly the way they operate behind the scenes.
-All General/NSArray*, however, are guaranteed to be General/TollFreeBridged with General/CFArrayRef (that is, they are 'seen' by Objective-C as General/NSArray object pointers and by General/CoreFoundation as General/CFArray references), so you can be pretty sure they are General/CFArray thingies deep down below.
+Keep in mind that NSArray<nowiki/>'s a class cluster, which means you don't get to know exactly the way they operate behind the scenes.
+All NSArray*, however, are guaranteed to be TollFreeBridged with CFArrayRef (that is, they are 'seen' by Objective-C as NSArray object pointers and by CoreFoundation as CFArray references), so you can be pretty sure they are CFArray thingies deep down below.

 ----

-General/CFArray comes with performance guarantees.
-See General/CFArray.h:
+CFArray comes with performance guarantees.
+See CFArray.h:

 	Computational Complexity